-The goal of the Murchison Widefield Array (MWA) is to develop powerful new capabilities for radio astronomy and heliospheric science at frequencies from 80 to 300 MHz, optimized for extremely wide fields of view and unprecedented sensitivity at those frequencies.
-The MWA has specific scientific goals and is underway as an international project led by the MIT Haystack Observatory with strong collaboration from a number of international and Australian universities and research institutions (including Curtin University).
+The Murchison Widefield Array (MWA) delivers powerful new capabilities for radio astronomy and heliospheric science at frequencies from 80 to 300 MHz, optimized for extremely wide fields of view and unprecedented sensitivity at those frequencies.
+The MWA has specific scientific goals and is underway as an international project led and operated by Curtin University with strong collaboration from a number of international and Australian universities and research institutions.

 Each tile consists of a large aluminium frame with a mesh ground plane.
 The dipoles sit on top of the ground plane by sliding through tubes built into the mesh, allowing a stable stronghold.
 Photographs of a dipole (left) and a tile under construction (right) can be seen below, showing the 16 dipoles on top of the ground plane.

 The MWA consist of 8000 dual-polarization dipole antennas optimized for the 80-300 MHz frequency range arranged as 128 “tiles”, with 16 dipole antennas per tile in a 4×4 array.

 The MWA offer radio astronomers the following unique features:

 - Reliability, as the design contains no moving parts